vayars/winter-term-game-jam/README.md

 For my second game, I plan on making a puzzle game using Java.

 ## Game #3 - Walking Simulator
-For my thrid game, I plan on making a walking simulator using Unreal Engine or Unity.
+For my third game, I plan on making a walking simulator using Unreal Engine or Unity.

 ## Game #4 - RPG
 For my fourth game, I plan on making a small RPG using C or C++.